Never Back Losers

-Never Back Losers is a 1961 British crime film directed by Robert Tronson and starring Jack Hedley, Jacqueline Ellis and Patrick Magee.
-The film is based on The Green Ribbon (1929) by Edgar Wallace.
-It was one of the Edgar Wallace Mysteries, British second-features, produced at Merton Park Studios in the 1960s.
+Never Back Losers is a 1961 British 'B' crime film directed by Robert Tronson and starring Jack Hedley, Jacqueline Ellis and Patrick Magee.
+It was written by Lucas Heller based on the 1929 novel The Green Ribbon by Edgar Wallace.
+It was one of the Edgar Wallace Mysteries series, produced at Merton Park Studios in the early 1960s.

 Plot

 Horse racing jockey Wally Sanders loses a race, crashes his car, and a claim is made on his insurance.
 Jim Matthews, a shrewd insurance investigator, follows up the company's suspicion of foul play and finds himself deep in a web of gambling and corruption surrounding the racetrack.